Thomas Erdos: Early career

-His first racing was with single-seaters in 1988, in the British Formula First Championship.
+Erdos' first racing was with single-seaters in 1988, in the British Formula First Championship.
 His impressive start to racing saw him finish as runner up in his first season, with eleven podiums, including five race wins.
-A year later he raced in the Formula Ford 2000 Championship, finishing in third, with three race wins.
+A year later, he raced in the Formula Ford 2000 Championship, finishing in third, with three race wins.
 In 1990, he stepped up to British Formula Renault.
 His nine podium finishes, including four race wins, was enough to win him the championship.
 Whilst testing for Formula Three at the end of the season, he was involved in a serious accident which left him out of racing for a whole year.
-At the time he lived in Brant Broughton, when he raced for Fortec Motorsport.
+At the time, he lived in Brant Broughton, when he raced for Fortec Motorsport.

-He returned to racing with some success in Formula Renault in 1992 and 1994, with a year in Formula 3 in-between.
+Erdos returned to racing with some success in Formula Renault in 1992 and 1994, with a year in Formula 3 in-between.
 He also worked as an Instructor for the Jim Russell Racing School in 1993, for three years.

 GT and Le Mans Part 1

-In 1995 he moved into GT racing, driving a Marcos LM600, he drove in the BRDC GT Championship for Team Marcos.
+In 1995, Erdos moved into GT racing, driving a Marcos LM600, he drove in the BRDC GT Championship for Team Marcos.
 His first year in GTs saw him get four class wins, along with one outright win.
 This year also saw his first drive in the Le Mans 24 Hour race.
 Still with Team Marcos alongside Chris Hodgetts and Cor Euser, the race ended in retirement.

 A drive for Marcos Racing International in the BPR Global Endurance GT series, saw him finish third in the GT2 class at the end of the season in 1996.
 Again, his race in the Le Mans 24 Hour race ended in retirement with Cor Euser and Pascal Dro.
 In the BRDC GT Championship he drove in just a few selected races.
-For 1997 he first raced for Cirtek Motorsport in a Ford Saleen Mustang GT2, before switching to AJL Racing, where he drove a Jaguar XJ220 GT1, where he achieved four podium finishes.
+For 1997, he first raced for Cirtek Motorsport in a Ford Saleen Mustang GT2, before switching to AJL Racing, where he drove a Jaguar XJ220 GT1, where he achieved four podium finishes.
 He also drove in two rounds of the FIA GT Championship for Cirtek Motorsport.
 Yet again his race in the Le Mans 24 Hour ended in a retirement.

 In 1998 he raced in several different cars in BRDC GT Championship, including a TVR Cerbera GT2, a Porsche 911 GT2 and finally back with a Marcos LM600 for NCK Racing, which he continued with in 1999 and 2000.
 Also in 1999, he finished in twenty-second place overall in the Le Mans 24 Hours.
 His Chrysler Viper GTS-R finished the race but struggled with mechanical problems.

 In 2000 he drove in one round of the ALMS at the Nürburgring, where he finished in second in a Chrysler Viper GTS-R for Chamberlain Motorsport.